[Page Updated: 25 June 2020]

 Food: Mice, frogs, lizards.
 Predominantly rodents.

 Venom Toxicity: Very toxic.
-Venom is cytotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, ligaments, and bone.
-With a quick hospital visit after a bite you may just lose part of your finger, or some tissue where the bite occurred.
+Venom is necrotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, and ligaments.
+With a quick hospital visit after a bite you may just lose part of your finger or some tissue where the bite occurred.
 The venom causes a bite victim to bleed from body orifices – eyes, nose, mouth, ears, sexual organs, and sometimes fatally in the brain.
 Most people don’t die if they go to the hospital.
 Deaths occur when bite victims delay seeking medical treatment.
-There is antivenom for this snake.
+There is an antivenom for this snake.

 Offspring: Lay eggs.
 Female guards them.
 Young are about 9 inches long and fast and thin.
 They are fully able to bite, and have full strength venom.

 Malayan Pit Viper Eating Mouse Video – close up of large fangs, strike, etc.